-The list of all Early, Mid and Career and Premier Honorific awards can be found here: https://www.science.org.au/supporting-science/awards-and-opportunities
+The list of all early-career, mid-career, career and premier honorific awards can be found here.

-To ensure transparency and enable wider involvement of the Fellowship in the selection process, Committee membership for all awards will be for three years only approximately one third of the members will retire each year (on 31 December).
-In the case of newly formed Committees, such retirements will begin at the end of the second year.
+To ensure transparency and enable wider involvement of the Fellowship in the selection process, committee membership for all awards will be for three years only and approximately one third of the members will retire each year (on 31 December).
+In the case of newly formed committees, such retirements will begin at the end of the second year.

 Serving members of the Council of the Australian Academy of Science may not be members of honorific award committees, except if specifically required by the award guidelines.

-Council members and members of the Award Committee for the award in question are not eligible to be nominated for Academy awards, except for outgoing members of Council who may be nominated in their outgoing year for all awards except the Premier Career Awards: the Macfarlane Burnet, the Matthew Flinders and Ruby Payne-Scott Medals.
+Council members and members of the awards committee (for the award in question) are not eligible to be nominated for Academy awards, except for outgoing members of Council.
+Outgoing members may be nominated in their outgoing year for awards other than the Premier Career Awards: the Macfarlane Burnet and the Matthew Flinders and Ruby Payne-Scott Medals.

 Relevant award committee will receive summary of awardee eligibility details to inform their shortlist decision.

 All members are expected to undertake unconscious bias training.
 Council and The Secretaries will determine the nature of this training each year.